Note: If you have already deployed this solution, click here to view your deployment.

-This solution walks through the steps to create and refine data, train R models, and perform scoring on the SQL Server machine.
-The final scored database table in SQL Server gives the recommendations for how and when to contact each lead.
-This data is then visualized in PowerBI, which also contains a summary of the success of the recommendations used in your new campaign after it has completed.
+This solution walks through the steps to create and refine data, train R models and perform scoring on the SQL Server machine.
+The final scored database table in SQL Server gives the recommendations on how and when to contact each lead.
+This data is then visualised in PowerBI, which also contains a summary of the success of the recommendations used in your new campaign after it has been completed.
 (Simulated data is shown in this template to illustrate the feature.)

 Data scientists who are testing and developing solutions can work from the convenience of their R IDE on their client machine, while pushing the compute to the SQL Server machine.
 The completed solutions are deployed to SQL Server 2016 by embedding calls to R in stored procedures.
 These solutions can then be further automated with SQL Server Integration Services and SQL Server agent.